vrurg/vrurg.github.io/_arfb-publication/01-introduction.md

 be to visit [Amazon](https://www.amazon.com/s?k=perl6+book) or any other online or offline book store first and start with one of the great books about Perl6.
 And if the language history is also _terra incognita_ for you, don't get confused here.
-The language once started as Perl6 but was renamed to Raku in October 2019.
+It once started as Perl6 but was renamed into Raku in October 2019.

 For those who feel the bravery to dive deep into the language internals, I promise to do my best in starting with simpler concepts.
-Each next article would be getting to more complicated concepts as gradual as possible.
+Sometimes it'd also mean that not really relevant details could be omitted for ease of reading.
+Then each next article would be getting to more complicated concepts as gradual as possible.

 As a matter of fact, the series just've started by telling about Perl6 and Raku and how they're the same.
 It is now time to tell about Rakudo.